- How is vulvar cancer treated?

 These cancers have spread to lymph nodes in the pelvis or to organs and tissues outside the pelvis (like the lungs or liver).
 Surgery is not expected to cure these cancers, but may be helpful in relieving symptoms of bowel or bladder blockages.
 Radiation may also be helpful in shrinking the cancer and improving symptoms.
 Chemo may also be an option, as is enrolling in a clinical trial.

 Recurrent vulvar cancer

-When cancer comes back after treatment, it is called recurrent.
-Treatment options will depend on how soon the cancer comes back and whether the recurrence is local (in the vulva), regional (in nearby lymph nodes), or distant (has spread to organs such as the lungs or bone).
+When cancer comes back after treatment, it is called recurrent cancer.
+Treatment options will depend on how soon the cancer comes back and whether the recurrence is local (in the vulva), regional (in nearby lymph nodes), or distant (has spread to organs such as the lungs or bones).

 If the recurrence is local, it may still be possible to remove the cancer by surgery or by using combinations of chemo, radiation therapy, and surgery.
 Vulvar cancer that comes back locally more than 2 years after the initial treatment has a better prognosis (outlook) than cancers that recur sooner.

-When the cancer is unresectable (has grown too large or spread too far to be surgically removed), chemo and/or radiation therapy may be used to help relieve symptoms such as pain caused by the cancer, or to shrink the tumor so that surgery may become an option.
+When the cancer has grown too large or spread too far to be surgically removed (is unresectable), chemo and/or radiation therapy may be used to help relieve symptoms such as pain caused by the cancer, or to shrink the tumor so that surgery may become an option.
 If treatment is given only to relieve pain or bleeding, it is called palliative (symptom relief) therapy.